 100% of your medical expenses for injuries sustained as the result of the motor vehicle accident are paid for the rest of the injured person’s life, as long as the medical expenses are related to injuries sustained in the accident.

-85% of an injured person’s gross wage loss will be paid by the first-party no-fault provider for a maximum period of up to three (3) years from the date of the accident.
+85% of an injured person’s gross wage loss will be paid by the first-party no-fault insurance provider for a maximum period of up to three (3) years from the date of the accident.
 The basis of the wage loss must be related to the injuries sustained in the accident.
-There are certain maximum amounts that are payable by the first-party no-fault provider.
+There are certain maximum amounts that are payable by the first-party no-fault insurance provider.

 Services for which an injured party is required to hire others to perform that the injured party would normally perform, but is unable to due to the injuries sustained in the accident, are called replacement services.
 Examples of replacement services include raking, shoveling snow, doing the laundry, preparing meals, and other household chores.